 Cadiz is a very small village located in the state of Ohio.
 With a population of 3,161 people and two constituent neighborhoods, Cadiz is the 340th largest community in Ohio.

-Cadiz is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cadiz is a village of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Cadiz who work in office and administrative support (16.23%), sales jobs (10.33%), and healthcare (9.43%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cadiz is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cadiz is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Cadiz who work in sales jobs (10.67%), food service (10.67%), and management occupations (8.00%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cadiz is worth considering.

-Cadiz is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Cadiz doesn't have a public transportation system that people use for their commute.

+Cadiz is a somewhat ethnically-diverse village.
 The people who call Cadiz home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cadiz residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cadiz include German, English, Polish, and Italian.
+Important ancestries of people in Cadiz include German, Irish, Italian, English, and Polish.

 The most common language spoken in Cadiz is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Italian and Greek.